rcoleworld/reddit-sentiment-analysis/README.md

 This is a simple approach I came up with to derive a sentiment intensity of various strings.

 ## Algorithm Approach: Advanced (Vader)
 Vader is a robust sentiment analysis library.
 This library works by having dictionaries of various word categories.
-Each word in these dictionaries have multipliers that affect the overall sentiments in the words.
+Each word in these dictionaries have multipliers which affect the overall sentiments of the text.
 The categories include negations, emojis, boosters (like "absolutely" and "very"), idioms, and special cases.

 Here is an example of this library in action: